Ansh7473/union_autobot/README.md

 ---

 ## ✨ Features
+-  NOTE- never use personal wallet testnet is free so use no fund wallet always
 -  Sepolia to Holesky ETH USDC, LINK, EURC transfers
 -  Holesky to Sepolia ETH USDC, LINK, EURC transfers
 -  Sei To Corn